Thomas J. Neal, Ph.D.

 Dr. Neal has spent most of the last 17 years serving the catechetical mission of the Church in Florida, serving in various administrative roles, most recently in Des Moines, Iowa where he served as Director of the St. Joseph Educational Center.
 He taught undergrad courses for six years at FSU in the history of the Christian theological tradition, and served as assistant editor for the Journal of Religious Ethics.
 He has led hundreds of retreats, workshops and catechetical events throughout the country and is an active blogger.
 He was involved in seminarian and deacon formation programs in Florida and Iowa.

-Dr. Neal was hired last July to serve as Professor of Spiritual Theology at Notre Dame Seminary, and as Director of the Co-Workers Leadership Institute, while this past July was appointed to serve the Seminary as Director of the MA programs and Institute for Lay Ecclesial Ministry, and the Director of Spiritual Formation.
+Dr. Neal was hired last July to serve as Professor of Spiritual Theology at Notre Dame Seminary, and as Director of the Co-Workers Leadership Institute.
+He also served as Director of the MA programs and Institute for Lay Ecclesial Ministry, and the Director of Spiritual Formation,and is currently serving as Director of Intellectual Formation and Professor of Spiritual Theology.

 Dr. Neal and his family live in the New Orleans area.